 The measures outlined above are standard working practice over the UK continental shelf yet small oil spills (mostly less than one tonne) are still recorded (OSPAR, 2014).
-However, these spills are far smaller, and have lower severity, than the one modelled here and the likelihood of small spills occurring will be reduced.
+The vast majority of these spills are far smaller, and have lower severity, than the one modelled here.
+With safe working practices rigorously followed the likelihood of small spills occurring will be reduced.
+Under the direction of a well specific Oil Spill Response Plan (OSRP, NEFL, 2015g), a rapid response to any incidents will reduce the impact on the environment.
 Overall the significance of the residual impact of small spills is assessed as 'Low'.

-13.4 Emergency situation leading to drilling rig loss of station - loss of WBM from riser
+13.4 Emergency Situation Leading to Drilling Rig Loss of Station - Loss of WBM from Riser important for the dynamic positioning (DP) operation of a semi-submersible rig.

-The use, purpose and properties of drilling muds are explained in Section 3.5.3.
-With more oil and gas fields being developed in the deep water and harsh environments, safe reliable positioning operations on floating offshore installations have become more important.
-This is particularly important for the dynamic positioning (DP) operation of a semi-submersible rig.
 The rig position is maintained by powerful thrusters on each corner of the rig, and has limited tolerance in any direction to remain 'on station'.
-The degree of tolerance is dependant on water depth, in this case tolerance will be approximately 3 m.
+The degree of tolerance is dependent on water depth, in this case tolerance will be approximately three metres.
 In an event of loss of station, a DP drilling unit must shut in the well and disconnect the riser safely, before the connection is broken.
-Failure to disconnect may result in damaged riser, wellhead or BOP, and in worst-case an uncontrolled sub-sea release.
+Failure to disconnect may result in damaged riser, wellhead or BOP, and in worst-case an uncontrolled subsea release.
 Collisions with other vessels in the vicinity may also be applicable if in congested waters.